bhoomi-sahu/bhoomi-sahu/README.md

 A 3rd-year B.Tech CSE student at Sage University, Bhopal.

-👀 I’m interested in Frontend Development and Gen AI

-🌱 Frontend Devlopment and Java DSA
+🌱 Full-Stack  Devlopment and Java DSA

 💞️ Looking to collaborate on open-source projects, hackathons, and web Projects and Products